Hometown: La Crosse, Wis.

 Diagnosis: Wilm's Tumor

 Justus Heise is 8 years old.
-For his first three years, he lacked a family to love him and provide for his basic needs.
 Happily, at the age of 3 he became the foster child of Natalie and Dave Heise of Hokah, Minn.
 Two years later, they adopted him.

 But the emotional scars of those early years run deep leaving Justus with trust issues and debilitating anxiety.
 That wasn't the only hurdle Justus had to face.
 "Just a few months after his adoption, we heard the worst thing a parent can hear," recall the Heises, "Justus was diagnosed with cancer."